Boundary amenability of $Out(F_N)$: The factorization lemma, the case of free actions, and reduction to naming

 \begin{lemma} The map

 is Borel.
-Its image consists of all morphisms that are isometric on edges, and send vertices to branch points. \end{lemma}
+Its image consists of all morphisms that are isometric on edges, and send vertices with trivial stabilizer to branch points. \end{lemma}

+Notice that any vertex $v$ of $S$ with nontrivial stabilizer has to be sent to the unique generalized branch point of $T$ fixed by $G_v$.

-\begin{proof} The last statement in the lemma follows from the observation that every branch point in $T$ arises as $v_n(T)$ for some $n\in\mathbb{N}$, and a morphism which is isometric on edges is completely determined by the images of the vertices $v_1^\Delta,\dots,v_{k(\Delta)}^\Delta$.
+\begin{proof} The last statement in the lemma follows from the observation that every branch point in $T$ arises as $v_n(T)$ for some $n\in\mathbb{N}$, and a morphism which is isometric on edges is completely determined by the images of the vertices $v_1^\Delta,\dots,v_{k(\Delta)}^\Delta$ (the image of a vertex $v$ with nontrivial stabilizer $G_v$ has to be equal to the unique vertex of $T$ fixed by $G_v$).
 To show that the map in the lemma is Borel, it is enough to show that for each decorated simplex $(\Delta,\theta)$, the map

 is Borel.
 This is because it is continuous when restricted to each of the countably many fibers of the map

 and these fibers are Borel in view of Lemma~\ref{dir-mes}. \end{proof}

 \begin{rk} Given an enumeration of the set of decorated simplices, we obtain for each $T\in \baro$ an enumeration of all morphisms $F_{n,T}:S_{n,T}\ra T$ from all simplicial trees to $T$ that send vertices to branch points, and are isometric on edges.
 Moreover, the maps $T\mapsto S_{n,T}$ and $T\mapsto F_{n,T}$ are Borel for every $n$. \end{rk}